-The configurations in the highlighted green cells can be expected to robustly achieve performance of 4% or less voltage dips on the feeder.
+The configurations in the highlighted green cells can be expected to achieve performance of 4% or less voltage dips on the feeder.
 In a majority of practical installations, the highlighted configurations can achieve voltage dip performance of 3% change on the feeder.
-A significant consideration affecting STATCOM performance is the X/R ratio of the power system.
-Though not common, for applications with very low X/R ratios <= 0.5, sizing should be done via a detailed study.
+A significant consideration is locked rotor kVA/HP rating of the motor.
+The tables address the most common locked rotor ratings range of 5-7 kVA/HP.
+For motors with very high kVA-HP ratings above this range, a detailed study is recommended.